add0794/space_race/README.md

   *I'm sure that you'll discover many more questions that you can formulate and answer with this dataset!
 Use it to practice what you learnt about creating various types of charts and visualisations, from choropleths to sunburst charts to segmented bar charts and see if you can turn data into insight.
 Good luck!*<br />

+I complete the assignment by discussing how my experience would have been different had I used Python.

 ### *Q1: Who launched the most missions in any given year?*

 **A**: RVSN USSR in 1977, in addition to launching the most missions, in total.<br /><br />